Money, Money, Money: Injection Costs

 I found out about the foundation when I checked out from my first injection and was told about a copay of several hundred dollars.
 They told me, “You should get in touch with the Good Days Foundation," so I did.
 It was an easy application process.
 Based on my diagnosis and information from my RS, I submitted simple paperwork and was approved.

-Helps people needing lifesaving treatments
+Helping people get lifesaving treatments

 Good Days picks up the difference between what Medicare pays and what my RS bills.
 It helps people who would go without life-changing treatments because of the cost.
 That includes the 1.2 million grants to men and women with AMD; part of a total of $2 billion that has gone to more than 500,000 people.